-For patients who would like to turn back the clock on early signs of aging, Dr. Poulter offers BOTOX® Cosmetic at his Bloomington and Peoria, Illinois, offices.
+For patients who would like to turn back the clock on early signs of aging, Dr. Poulter offers BOTOX® Cosmetic at his Bloomington, Illinois, office.
 His practice has earned the Platinum designation from Allergan — the highest level of recognition given by the makers of BOTOX.

 Lines and creases can contribute to looking tired, tense, even grumpy, and can make you look older than you’d like.
 For many women and men, these early signs of aging begin to show most prominently as expression lines around the eyes.
 Repeated laughing, frowning, and squinting can cause the formation of crow’s feet at the outer corners of the eyes, as well as vertical frown lines between the eyes.
 With the years, these lines become more permanent, remaining etched on our faces even when we are relaxed.